 If you have never trained with the prowler sled before, you are missing out!
 Doing prowler sled exercises and workouts is one of the best ways that an athlete can build explosive power and strength If you are not an athlete an just someone trying to get in better shape, the prowler sled is a great “bang for your buck” exercise that can help you with increasing your metabolism and getting in the best shape of your life.

-Depending on how you use it, the Prowler can help you develop power, speed, or strength predominately.
+Depending on how you use it, the Prowler can help you develop power, speed, strength or muscle mass.

-The Prowler sled mimics the lower body mechanism of running, but with less wear and tear on your body than sprinting or running for distance.
+The Prowler sled is an effective exercise because it mimics the lower body mechanism of running, but with less wear and tear on your body than sprinting or running for distance.

 When using the Prowler sled, your body is in a more horizontal position and is conducive for those who have lower back or lower body issues when compared with traditional squat and deadlift movements.

 You can choose to attach a harness around your waist and then to the sled as well for moving in multiple directions, along with the traditional pushing motion.

 Just like running, you have the option of sprinting backwards, forward, or sideways, with many other unique motions possible as well.

 Making progress with the Prowler sled is exceptionally straight forward: you can decide to cover a greater distance, add more weight, go faster, or workout for a greater length of time.

 Whatever you choose to do with the Prowler sled will be based on your goals and fitness level, and the possibilities are seemingly endless.

 Depending on your goals, there are several benefits of prowler sled workouts that anyone can take advantage.